naingthet/mnist/README.md

 ```

 ### Reshaping the data
+As mentioned, we should reshape the data into square images, as they are currently represented by rows.

 The images are provided as 1D arrays of 784 values, which we will reshape to 28x28 arrays.